 However, Blockbuster ignored customers’ preferences by not shifting to online streaming.
 Instead, it continued with its traditional rental model and charged its customers per rental.

-This was becoming less appealing to customers as they looked for convenience and ease for watching videos.
+This was becoming less appealing to customers as they looked for convenience and ease in watching videos.

 On the other hand, companies such as Netflix recognized the demand for online streaming and offered it as a core component of its business.
 So, by offering a monthly subscription model with unlimited rentals, Netflix was able to provide greater value and convenience to customers, making it more appealing than Blockbuster’s rental model.